 Each year, The Women & Girls Fund invites nonprofits to apply for grants for programs that work to address women’s needs and contribute to the welfare of children.

-Next Deadline: The deadline for submitting a grant application is March 8, 2017.
+Next Deadline: The deadline for submitting a grant application was March 8, 2017.
+The Women & Girls Fund will begin accepting grant applications again in early 2018.

 Your Community Foundation has allocated up to $40,000 to distribute to public charities and faith-based organizations in its 20-town service area for year-end critical-needs grants.